 The Stylistics teamed with veteran producer Preston Glass in 2009 and recorded the new album That Same Way, which was released in Europe and Asia in late 2009 and in the US in 2011.
 It was a great return to form and the group's best album in a quarter century.
 It also won the Stylistics a nomination for the 2011 SoulTracks Readers' Choice Awards.

 In 2012, Van Fields left the group and was replaced by Jason Sharp, a latter day member of Heatwave, and Eban Brown was replaced by former Rare Essence singer Michael Muse.
-Last year, Barrington “Bo” Henderson, noted for his years with the Tempations, took over as the lead singer for The Stylistics, and the group continues to tour regularly and actively around the world.
+And in 2018, Barrington “Bo” Henderson, noted for his years with the Temptations, took over as the lead singer for The Stylistics.
+The group continues to tour regularly and actively around the world.